pioneers/mentor-matching/README.md

 ### How To Modify the Convex Program
-Note: I strongly recommend against trying to change the basic structure of the convex program.
-It's a pain to work with, and almost all the structures I tried prior to this one had too many variables / constraints for `cvxpy` to successfully handle.
-If you do have to futz with the structure, I would recommend using only linear constraints as far as possible.
-Also, if you have to create a variable for every possible mentor-mentor pair (or for every mentor-mentor-team group), the program probably will not work.

 * Variables, constraints, and the objective function are each created in their own block in `assign.py`.
 	* Variables should be added to the list `variables`, as well as to the dictionaries `varByType`, `varByMentor`, `varByTeam`, `varByPair`, and `groupByVar` (where appropriate) for easy access later.
 	* Constraints should be appended to the list `constraints`.